SudehMirzaei/explainable-skin-lesion-classification/docs/ResNet50.md

 The pretrained convolutional layers extract hierarchical visual features, while a custom classification head predicts one of seven diagnostic categories.

 The model is optimized using weighted cross-entropy loss, adaptive learning rate scheduling, and early stopping.
-Performance is evaluated using accuracy, precision, recall, F1-score, confusion matrix, and Grad-CAM visualizations to ensure both predictive performance and interpretability.
+Performance is evaluated using accuracy, precision, recall, F1-score, confusion matrix, and Grad-CAM and Grad-CAM++ visualizations to ensure both predictive performance and interpretability.

 ---